 Defense pays all of $1.4 million verdict despite insurance of only $125K

-The taxi was going in the wrong direction and pulled out in front of Kimberly Wade causing a fiery T-bone crash.
-The liability insurance was not nearly enough to cover Kimberly's knee and neck surgeries plus the loss of her career as a Jacksonville corrections officer.
-Upon demand, Kimberly's own insurance promptly tendered its $50,000 UM (underinsured motorist) limits.
+The taxi was going in the wrong direction and pulled out in front of Jane Doe causing a fiery T-bone crash.
+The liability insurance was not nearly enough to cover Jane’s knee and neck surgeries plus the loss of her career as a Jacksonville corrections officer.
+Upon demand, Jane’s own insurance promptly tendered its $50,000 UM (underinsured motorist) limits.

 The defense finally appreciated the magnitude of the case, pulling out all stops by adding more and more attorneys and experts.
 There were several failed mediations because the defendants never came with enough excess money to pay full value for the case.

-The $1.4 million, plus $50,000 from her UM carrier and the monies Kimberly receives from her medical retirement, allows her to put her life back together as best as possible.
-Kimberly is glad it is all finally over and happy she trusted Pajcic & Pajcic to insist on full value once her reasonable offers of settlement had been refused.
+The $1.4 million, plus $50,000 from her UM carrier and the monies Jane receives from her medical retirement, allows her to put her life back together as best as possible.
+Jane is glad it is all finally over and happy she trusted Pajcic & Pajcic to insist on full value once her reasonable offers of settlement had been refused.